kuriatsu/carla-scenario/README.md

 python3 scenario_xml.py -s scenario/town5.xml
 python3 manual_control.py --rolename ego_vehicle
 ```

-## Overview
-Python 2.x and 3.x scripts which support you to create scenarios in [CALRA](https://carla.org/), written in python, for human beings all over the world.
-These scripts enable you to use [CARLA Python API](https://carla.readthedocs.io/en/latest/python_api/) via XML file.

 ## Features
 * Control actors and trafficlight when the ego_vehicle steps on triggers.